About Permaculture

 After teaching for 25 years in the public school system, I became a student again attending Oregon State University’s Permaculture Design Certificate Online Course.

-Currently, I consult with clients about yard, garden, and property design to regeneratively and sustainably grow food where they live.
+Currently, I find as many opportunities as I can to educate about permaculture through events and presentations and consult with clients about yard, garden, and property design to regeneratively and sustainably grow food where they live.
 I reside in Spokane, Washington and am growing my own urban food forest.
-Permaculture is fair share, earth care, and people care; all of which mesh with my core values.